EoinTravers/hugo.eointravers.com/content/post/web-3/index.md

 All web browsers come with a set of built-in tools for inspecting and debugging the code underlying the websites you visit.
 [This post](https://webmasters.stackexchange.com/questions/8525/how-do-i-open-the-javascript-console-in-different-browsers/77337#77337) has details on how to access these tools on each browser (I'll be using Firefox, and you can find out more about the Firefox developer tools [here](https://developer.mozilla.org/en-US/docs/Tools)).
 There are a few related tools that we'll need.

-To explain how these work, we need to say a little about how what happens under the hood when you browse the internet (some of this was covered in [part 1](../web-1/)).
+To explain how these work, we need to say a little about what happens under the hood when you browse the internet (some of this was covered in [part 1](../web-1/)).
 Whenever you visit a page, either by typing in the [URL](https://en.wikipedia.org/wiki/URL) or following a link, your browser sends a request to the server (never mind which server for now) saying "please send me this page".
-The server responds by sending the HTML page over the internet to your browser, along with any resources that are included in the page, such as images, videos, and JavaScript and CSS code.
+The server responds by sending the HTML page over the internet to your browser, along with any resources that are included in the page, such as images, videos, and JavaScript or CSS code.
 Your browser then processes all of these files, uses that information to create a model of what the page should look like (the [document object model](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction), DOM), and uses this model to dictate what you see on your screen.

 ## Inspector